DavidIMcIntosh/grocerySlotsGui/README.md

 Installation and Startup
 ------------------------
 1. Instally Python3 if its not already on the system.

-2. Install necessary Python libraries (there seems to be some variation about how to install the "dateutil" library):
+1. Install necessary Python libraries (there seems to be some variation about how to install the "dateutil" library):
     ```
     pip3 install --user requests python-dateutil pychromecast gtts
     ```

-3. Find your Loblaws Store Location ID:
+1. Find your Loblaws Store Location ID:
     i.
 Go to https://www.loblaws.ca/store-locator

-    ii.
+    i.
 Choose a location and click the "Location Details" link

-    iii.
+    i.
 Find the integer ID at the end of the URL (e.g., `1007` from https://www.loblaws.ca/store-locator/details/1007)

-4. Run the main script.
+1. Run the main script.
     ```
     python .\checkSlotsGui.py
     ```

 GUI Usage reference
 ---------------
 ```